Polarization and multiscale structural balance in signed networks: Results

+This is a simple heuristic and we do not make any claims regarding its optimality.
+We chose to use it here as developing a more principled method for selecting $\beta$ is beyond the scope of this paper and we plan to address this problem in the future.
+However, as we later show through empirical analyses of real-world datasets, this heuristic seems to work very well in practice.
+Moreover, using $\beta_{\max}$ still yields markedly right-skewed contribution profiles, even though it can be argued that for this choice LP \enquote{barely} holds, but this is true only in the sense of the entire set of inequalities for all pairs of lengths $(k, k+1)$, and does not imply that contribution scores assigned to short closed walks are only marginally higher than those assigned to long walks (cf.~Fig.~\ref{fig:contrib}).

 Our results also explain why the original WB approach~\cite{estradaWalkbasedMeasureBalance2014} underestimates DoB in large networks.
-Namely, it does so because without determining the characteristic scale of a network by tuning $\beta$, the contribution profile may peak over very long cycles (Fig.~\ref{fig:contrib}).
+Namely, it does so because without determining the characteristic scale of a network by tuning $\beta$ the contribution profile may peak over very long cycles.

+As Fig.~\ref{fig:contrib} shows, WB places most of the weight on very long cycles ($k \approx 100$) in large networks, which clearly violates LP.
+As a result, it produces much lower DoB estimates than MSB, since products of signs over very long closed walks are arguably mostly random.
+Only in the case of the directed Epinions network WB produces an estimate close to the one given by MSB.
+However, as balance measures at particular cycle lengths show, this happens only because of the very particular structure of the network resulting in high DoB at cycle lengths of approximately 100.
+Moreover, this seems to be a statistical artifact which disappears almost completely when balance is assessed based on semiwalks (MSB) instead of ordinary walks (WB) (see Sec.~\ref{sec:directed} for the generalization to directed measures based on semiwalks).

 Crucially, this problem is likely to affect any other walk-based methods, which do not use a well-tuned resolution parameter.
 Moreover, without a measure akin to Eq.~\eqref{eq:contribution}, it is hard to know for sure whether a given method will produce correct results for a given network.